Arithmetics/dynasty/directions.md

 1. run get_mfl_draft_data
 2. save htmls of all rankings
-3. copy out 'ecrRankings' into json files
+3. go to fantasy pros, half ppr season ranks, copy out 'ecrRankings' into json files
 4. fill in all_draft_picks
    r. run new_fft_rankings
-6. replace all 999
+5. replace all 999